tanknft/cardano-stake-pool-guides/1-secure-the-servers.md

 Create a new SSH key pair on your local machine.
 Run this on your local machine.
 You will be asked to type a file name in which to save the key.
 This will be your **keyname**.
+**YOU ONLY NEED TO DO THIS ONCE PER INSTALLATION.
+THE SAME KEY CAN BE USED BY ALL NODES**

 Open PowerShell in Windows and run the following:
 ```